allamasln/tbstore/README.md

 ## Getting Started

-These instructions will cover usage information and for the docker containers
+These instructions will cover usage information and for the docker containers.

 ### Prerequisities

-In order to run this containers you'll need docker installed.
+In order to run these containers you'll need docker installed.

 - [Windows](https://docs.docker.com/windows/started)
 - [OS X](https://docs.docker.com/mac/started/)